-Strong Advocacy For Show Cause Hearings And Support Enforcements
+Strong Advocacy For Show Cause Hearings in Michigan And Support Enforcements

 During the divorce process, child custody, placement and support issues are often hotly contested.
 After a divorce or separation, when a court order is legally in place, Michigan law expects both parents to follow the terms of the order as written.

 Unfortunately, tensions can continue following the divorce.
 Circumstances may also change.
 Not all parents continue to pay their support obligations, and some do not allow the other parent to have parenting time as stipulated in the divorce settlement or judgment.